 Intended for first-year and second-year students interested in experiential learning

-The path to global citizenship begins with a facility in navigating cultural difference.
-How do we engage with communities, whether here in Ithaca or across the globe, whose pasts and present understandings are fundamentally different than our own?
+The path to global citizenship begins with a facility for navigating cultural difference.
+How might we engage with communities, whether here in Ithaca or across the globe, whose pasts and present understandings are fundamentally different than our own?
 This course is designed to help students bring global engaged learning into their Cornell education.
-It introduces skills vital to engaging cultural difference, including participant-observation research, ethnographic writing, and the habits of critical reflexivity.
-The course emphasizes strategies for understanding others and grappling with one’s own identity.
-Students will conduct projects with service learning placements in the Ithaca community.
-This course is followed by ANTHR 3901 and ANTHR 3902.
+It introduces skills that are vital for intercultural engagement, including participant-observation research, ethnographic writing, and the habits of critical reflexivity.
+Students will complete projects with service learning placements in the Ithaca community.
+They will also begin an ePortfolio as they explore their identity and engage with the international community on campus.
+This is the first course in the Gateways to Global Learning sequence, followed by ANTHR 3901 and ANTHR 3902.

 ANTHR 3901: Going Global: Preparing for Engaged Learning

 Intended for students departing on study abroad programs (or other engaged learning programs) in the spring or summer

 So you’re enrolled in an upcoming study abroad program!
 Now what?
 How can you make the most of your experience?
 This half-semester course is designed to prepare students departing for any study abroad or domestic engaged learning programs.
 This course provides the opportunity to refine the skills necessary for cross-cultural encounters, including participant-observation research, ethnographic writing, and the habits of critical reflexivity.
 Students will research the culture and history of their destination and develop an ePortfolio to capture their experiences.
 They will also consider how to succeed in a foreign academic environment by engaging with the international community on campus.
 No prerequisite.